08 Jul A Super Simple, But Insanely Effective Kettlebell Program

 The simple, brutal training session is this:

-- 10 sets of 5 reps with double kettlebells (24 kg for strong males, 16 kg for those newer to kettlebells.
+- 10 sets of 5 reps with double kettlebells (General Recommendations: 24 kg for strong males, 16 kg for those newer to kettlebells.
 8, 12, or 16 kg for females depending on strength and experience), rest as needed between sets, keeping rest time at approximately 60-90 seconds.